hgrecco/flask-mdform/README.rst

 flask-mdform
 ============

-mdform_ allows you to write a form in an easy-to-read plain text format that can be parsed to produce a fully functional form.
-You can checkout its expresive syntax in the mdform_ repo.
+If you arrive here, you probably know mdform_.
+If not, briefly it allows you to write a form in an easy-to-read plain text format that can be parsed to produce a fully functional form.
+You can checkout its expressive syntax in the mdform_ repo.

 Flask-mdform brings this power to Flask_ by providing functions and decorators to generate `Flask-WTF`_ forms within your app.

 Installation
 ------------